Imago

 Houston at Chicago Cubs The Houston Astros J.D.
 Martinez 14 gets high-fivea at home from teammates Chris Carter, left, and Jose Altuve after his three-run home run against the Chicago Cubs in the sixth inning at Wrigley Field in Chicago, Illinois, on Saturday, June 22, 2013.
 Houston won, 4-3.
 Nuccio DiNuzzo/Chicago Tribune/MCT Chicago IL USA EDITORIAL USE ONLY Copyright: xx 1140249 NuccioxDiNuzzox krtphotoslive623943

-The Houston Astros have been a nightmare for many teams, like the New York Yankees and the Dodgers.
-But they have also been the same for some of the players.
-And one of those players is the former Mets star, JD Martinez.
-Long before Martinez became a $12M veteran leader for the Mets, he endured a clubhouse environment with the Astros that he says was nothing short of a ‘nightmare.
+Long before J.D.
+Martinez became a $12M veteran leader for the Mets, he endured a clubhouse environment with the Houston Astros that he says was nothing short of a ‘nightmare.’

 Watch What’s Trending Now!

-JD Martinez said that he accepted the Mets’ role to be a guide to young hitters in the Mets setup.
-He explained that this decision came as a result of the promise he made to himself while he was playing for the Astros.
+JD Martinez mentioned that he accepted the Mets’ role to guide the young hitters in the clubhouse.
+He explained that this decision came due to the promise he made to himself while he was playing for the Astros.

-Martinez says that the veterans with the Astros when he started his career were not of much help, and he didn’t want that to happen to any other youngster.
+Martinez recalled that the veterans with the Astros when he started his career were not of much help, and he didn’t want that to happen to any other youngster.
+While J.D. didn’t mention anyone specifically, he did credit teammate Jason Castro for helping him connect with coaches to improve his swing.

 When J.D.
 Martinez was coming up with the Astros, he had poor experiences with veterans on the team as a young player: “They were making my life a nightmare”